KravitzLabDevices/FED1/README.md

 + <b>doc</b>
 Documentation and photos

-+ <b>fed-arduino</b>
++ <b>FED-arduino</b>
 The latest Arduino sketch for running FED.
 We've recently added a new version to the Arduino code (FED_SD_VersionB) to account for Adafruit's newely released SD shield.
 In order to find out whether you have SD shield version A or B, please go to the following URL: https://learn.adafruit.com/adafruit-data-logger-shield/wiring-and-config

+Note: once coin battery is inserted in to SD shield, please don't remove it!
+This prevents Real Time Clock (RTC) errors.

 + <b>hardware</b>
 System schematic